Introduction

 - Chrome specifically: chrome://settings/content/camera and chrome://settings/content/microphone — confirm Zoom is not blocked

-- Use the Zoom web client directly: Go to zoom.us/join → enter your Zoom meeting ID → click “Join from your browser” (look for the small link below the download prompt)
+- Use the Zoom web client directly: Go to zoom.us/join → enter your Zoom meeting ID → click “Join from your browser.”

 - Browser extensions interfering: Ad blockers and privacy extensions sometimes block Zoom’s web client.
 Disable extensions temporarily and test